hisubram/mobilefoundation/code_examples.md

 ```
 {: codeblock}

-### Start a transaction, add some data, remove a document, commit the transaction and roll back the transaction if there is a failure
+### Start a transaction, add some data, remove a document, commit the transaction and roll back the transaction if there's a failure
 {: transaction }
 ```javascript
 WL.JSONStore.startTransaction()